GENI-NSF/geni-tools/README-omni.txt

   - `performoperationalaction` has a synonym: `poa`
   - Omni does not parse Ad RSpecs to reason about valid operational states or actions
-  - CreateSliver and other AM API v1&2 methods work only for AMs speaking those versions of the AM API.
+  - !CreateSliver and other AM API v1&2 methods work only for AMs speaking those versions of the AM API.
   - Added new options `--best-effort`, `--sliver-urn` (`-u`) and `--end-time` to support passing `geni_best_effort`, individual sliver URNs to act on,